 On the other hand, there are clear indicators of which equity release companies to avoid.
 These include things like using a dubious lender as an equity release product provider that could ruin your life and leave you drowning in debt.
 Rather stick to a top equity release provider that are available in the industry.

 Equity Release Advice

 It’s essential to get the best financial advice from an equity release adviser, to help you through the journey.
-They will be available to answer all your questions, guide you on the process, and help you find the perfect plan to suit your needs.
+They will answer your burning questions, guide you on the process, and help you find the perfect plan to suit your needs.

 You can find a financial adviser by:

 - Searching for available professionals around you on Google.